Panama Metro, Panama

 Line 3 will be 21km-long, running from Albrook to La Chorrera.
 It will pass through a new bridge constructed on the Pacific side of the Panama Canal.
 Line 4 will run from Albrook to Rana de Oro.

 The metro stations have air-conditioning, video surveillance, passenger information systems, wheelchair accessibility (including lifts), and fire safety and electronic ticketing systems.

 Rolling stock, signalling and control for the Panama Metro

 The Panama Metro is initially operated with 19 trains containing three cars each (57 cars in total), supplied by Alstom.
 Each car has four doors and six windows.
 The trains are 52m-long, 2.71m-wide and 3.85m-high.

-The trains were completely delivered by October 2013, and are equipped with Alstom's Urbalis communication-based signalling and train control system (CBTC) to operate in automated mode (driverless system).
+The trains were delivered by October 2013, and are equipped with Alstom's Urbalis communication-based signalling and train control system (CBTC) to enable driverless operations.
 It features an automatic control system to prevent collision between trains.

 Financing of the Panama metro